The Academy now offers five disciplines:

 Although this is an exciting new discipline, technique and accuracy is the main focus.
 There will also be the option of taking examinations, achieving a world wide recognised qualification and progressing to a very sophisticated level of performance.

-A specific production is chosen for each term, working towards a showing of the work to family and friends.
 These classes are open to students aged 7 to 15, with varied roles to suit ages and abilities; the students must already attend modern or ballet classes at the Academy in order to have prior knowledge of the key dance steps required.